 A lot of homeowners like their house, but have always felt it could use a little more space.
 Typically it is one of the “big three”: adding a family room, creating a master bedroom suite and putting on a sunroom.
 Whichever it might be, when it comes to modern home additions there are some age-old questions that need to be answered before any work begins.

-If you are part of a Homeowner’s Association, the first place to start is by knowing the dos and don’ts allowed in your neighborhood.
+If you are part of a Homeowner’s Association in St. Louis, the first place to start is by knowing the dos and don’ts allowed in your neighborhood.
 Some can be very restrictive even regulating the color paint you can use on your house; others are less so.
 Either way, you don’t want to do anything until you know your rights.

-Next is to know what municipal regulations might come into play.
+Next is to know what municipal regulations might come into play if you are thinking of adding an addition to your home.
 You can research this yourself, but it might be best to let a reputable remodeling contractor assist in this process.
 They will know the right questions to ask when it comes to building codes, permitting, easements and other requirements.

-After that legwork is completed and, if all signs read “go”, it is time for your contract and you to assess the structure of your house and discuss the vision you have for the added space.
-This is where design-build remodeling contractors like JT McDermott.
-They have all capabilities in-house to ensure the addition you want can be achieved without compromising the structural integrity of your house.
+After that legwork is completed and, if all signs read “go”, it is time for your contractor and you to assess the structure of your house and discuss the vision you have for the added space.
+This is where design-build remodeling contractors like JT McDermott comes in.
+They have all capabilities in-house to ensure the modern home addition you want can be achieved without compromising the structural integrity of your house.

 Family rooms top of the list of the most often desired additions.
 Most houses built in the 1960s and 1970s adhered to very structured designs with dedicated rooms segmented by walls and doorways.
 The kitchen, for example, was strictly for utility purposes.
 That is not the case today where kitchens have evolved into the epicenter of the home; a place for families to gather and converse while meals are being prepared.
 The family room evolved as an extension of this change in American lifestyle.